woodcock3/lcc11-emails/src/emails/certificate-confirmation.md

 ## Delivery or Collection
 To be {CopyCertificate_SentMethod}.
-Please check our [website](www.leeds.gov.uk/births-deaths-and-marriages/certificates/order-copy-certificates](https://www.leeds.gov.uk/births-deaths-and-marriages/certificates/order-copy-certificates) for information on when we expect to process your order.
+Please check [leeds.gov.uk](https://www.leeds.gov.uk/births-deaths-and-marriages/certificates/order-copy-certificates0 for information on when we expect to process your order.
 Priority certificates are sent out by post the next working day and standard certificates are usually sent out by post within 21 days.